warwickallen/algorithmic-pattern-generator/README.md

 - **CSS Utility Framework** - Design token system with utility classes for glass effects, layout, and performance optimization
  - **PerformanceUtils** - Centralised debounce/throttle utilities used across the app
  - **EventFramework (enhanced)** - Declarative and delegated event registration with centralised cleanup
+ - **ErrorHandler (new)** - Centralised error handling with simulation-specific strategies and metrics

 ## Quick Start